WarlightProgramming/cslbot/COMMANDS.md

 ### Player/Clan/Location Restrictions

+#### BANNED PLAYERS

-**BANNED PLAYERS**: A comma-separated list of Warlight IDs of banned players.
+A comma-separated list of Warlight IDs of banned players.

 *Sample Args*: "3022124041", "1,2,3,4", "ALL"